 If you’ve had an episode of intense low back pain, you know how scary dealing with that can be.
 Quite often, athletes are given poor advice when it comes to rehabbing their back that leads to them feeling fragile and scared to return to the activities they love.
 The most frequent exercise I’m messaged about is the deadlift after low back pain.

-So many athletes are nervous about returning to deadlifts after back pain due to this bad advice even though there is some solid research showing that deadlifts SHOULD be part of low back pain rehab.
+So many athletes are nervous about returning to deadlifts after back pain due to this poor advice even though there is some solid research showing that deadlifts SHOULD be part of low back pain rehab.

 Here’s a simple progression of exercises that I will frequently use to get athletes back deadlifting after a low back pain flare-up.

 Dowel Hip Hinge Pattern Work